socx/blog/frontend/README.md

    VITE_API_BASE=http://localhost:3000 npm run dev

 This app contains a `Home` page that fetches featured posts and renders a simple featured carousel and a paginated list of recent posts.

+Tailwind

+This project uses Tailwind CSS.
+The styles are compiled automatically by Vite using PostCSS.
+No additional steps are required beyond installing dependencies.

+If you edit `src/index.css`, keep the `@tailwind` directives at the top so Tailwind utilities are generated.